sttp/Specification/Sections/Overview.md

 Since data points include identity and state along with the primitive type value, serializations of STTP data carry extra information; so by its very nature uncompressed STTP will often require more bandwidth as compared to traditional data structure serialization technologies.

-Even though in practice it is expected that use cases that demand a protocol like STTP, e.g., large sets of data with variable availability being transmitted as high speeds, will often be deployed in environments that are not bandwidth constrained, simple testing has shown that deviation based compression techniques that have negligible processing impact can yield overall bandwidth requirements for STTP that are equal to or less than other serialization technologies and protocols, even when carrying extra information.
+Although it will be common for use cases that demand a protocol like STTP, e.g., transmission of large data sets with variable availability at high speeds, to be deployed in environments that are not bandwidth constrained - simple testing has shown that deviation based compression techniques that have negligible processing impact can yield overall bandwidth requirements for STTP that are equal to or less than other serialization technologies, even when carrying extra information.
 For synchrophasor data, tests have shown data point serializations to have less than half the bandwidth requirements of IEEE C37.118 <sup>[[1](References.md#user-content-ref1)]</sup> when used over TCP with simple stateful methods for lossless compression <sup>[[5](References.md#user-content-ref5)]</sup>.

 Bandwidth requirements for STTP can often be further lowered by reducing the amount of data being transmitted.
-For most data structure serialization technologies and protocols, the very process of packaging and sending data in form of data structures means that some data ends up being transmitted that is not used nor needed by the receiving application.
-Data reduction for these technologies means creating smaller data structures where it can be costly to maintain separate models for multiple data structures just to achieve bandwidth improvements.
-Since STTP exists as a publish / subscribe technology, a receiving application can choose to subscribe to only the individual data points it needs.
+For most data structure serialization technologies and protocols, the very process of packaging and sending data in the form of data structures means that some data ends up being transmitted that is not used nor needed by receiving applications.
+Data reduction for these technologies means creating smaller data structures where it can be costly to maintain separate configuration models for multiple data structures just to achieve bandwidth improvements.
+Since STTP is designed as a publish / subscribe technology, a receiving application can choose to subscribe to only the individual data points it needs.

 #### Data Point Level Publish / Subscribe

-STTP is intrinsically designed to manage data at its most fundamental level, primitive types.
+STTP intrinsically manages data at its most fundamental level, primitive types.
 Each uniquely identified primitive type value represents some form of physical measurement.
 When measured with periodicity and associated with a the timestamp at the moment of measurement, the resulting sequence of measured values and associated timestamps are known as _time series_ data.
-Since data points that are serialized by STTP can include time as part the state information for a value, STTP can be used as a time series data transmission protocol.
+Since data points that are serialized by STTP can include time as part the state information for a value, STTP can be considered a time series data transmission protocol.
 However, the state information for values being transmitted is flexible - what is _time_ for one data point could simply be a _sequence_ for another.
-Additionally, the existence of some data points can be temporal, for example, to exchange a set of binary data a temporary data point ID may be created that only exists until the binary data transfer is complete.
+Additionally, the existence of some data points can be temporal, for example, to exchange a set of binary data, a temporary data point ID may be created that only exists until the binary data transfer is complete.

 STTP uses a publish / subscribe based model for control of the data to be exchanged.
-This exchange is managed at the data point level where data sourced at a sending application, i.e., the _publisher_, will make a set of data points available for publication and a receiving application, i.e., the _subscriber_, will select a subset of the available points for subscription.
+This exchange is managed at the data point level where data sourced at a sending application, i.e., the _publisher_, will make a set of data points available for publication.
+A receiving application, i.e., the _subscriber_, will select a subset of the available points for subscription.
 As new data is made available at the publisher, the subset of the data as selected by the subscriber will be transmitted.

 ##### Data Point Metadata

 A critical part of the publish / subscribe process is defining the data points that are available for subscription.
 An STTP publisher will define a tabular list of available data point identifiers and associated descriptive information as the _metadata_ that is available to a subscriber.

 Each data point includes a unique identifier; regardless of the binary transmission format, this identifier will exist as a statistically unique GUID in the defined metadata for the available data points.
-This makes the metadata from multiple publishers easier to merge in local repositories used by a subscriber.
+This makes the metadata from multiple publishers easier to merge into local repositories used by a subscriber.

-At a minimum, each row in the STTP publisher metadata will include the GUID based data point identifier, a short human readable alpha-numeric _tag_, the primitive data type for the data point, a description, the date/time of addition, update and deletion and the data point enabled state.
+At a minimum, each row in the STTP publisher metadata will include the GUID based data point identifier, a short human readable alpha-numeric _tag_, the primitive data type used for the value of the data point, a description, the enabled state and timestamps for the creation, last update and deletion of the data point.

 Metadata in STTP is designed to be extensible.
 Different industries may require different kinds of available metadata in order to properly map and integrate with other protocols and environments.
 To accommodate the extensibility, other tabular datasets can be made available by a publisher as needed.